 What might help on such occasions is to seek a more flexible position, or work from home if possible if that suits you.
 Also, help your partner understand his importance and duties in the family so that you can tick some tasks off your list.

-Burnout symptoms for overwhelmed moms in Riverside, IL, and Illinois
+Burnout symptoms for overwhelmed moms in Chicago, IL, and Illinois

 You feel extremely stressed out if your kid requires every single minute of your day, and you feel you’re running on empty, you might be at risk for mom burnout.
 Mom burnout as a parent happens when parents can’t cope with the intensity of the required daily parenting activities and feel depleted.
 Therefore, it’s important to act on time since burnout recovery takes much more time and energy if it’s not addressed promptly.